 So God will judge us according to the way we judge others.
 Then, God will judge us according to the truth.
-Someone could claim that Abraham Lincoln was 3' 7" tall with sandy brown hair.
-But that doesn't change the fact that he was 6' 4" with very dark brown hair.
+People could say about you that you are 3' 7" tall with sandy brown hair.
+But if you actually are 5' 11" with jet black hair, what people say about you would be untrue.
 People say all kinds of things that aren't true.
-But, at the Judgment Throne of God, it's only the truth that will prevail.
+But, at the judgement throne of God, it's only the truth that will prevail.
 No false testimony, no incorrect assumptions, and no lies will be able to stand.
-They'll all bow to the truth.
-Any incorrect testimony will fall to the ground like dry leaves falling off a tree in October.
+They will all bow to the truth.
+And that's good news because all the wrong things people have said about us will fall off just like dry leaves falling off a tree in October.
 We can take comfort in that.

 - Ro.
-2:2 Now we know that God's judgment against those who do such things is based on truth. - Rev. 16:7 And I heard the altar respond: "Yes, Lord God Almighty, true and just are your judgments." - Ps.
-96:13b He [the LORD] will judge the world in righteousness and the peoples in his truth.
+2:2 Now we know that God's judgment against those who do such things is based on truth. - Rev. 16:7 And I heard the altar respond: "Yes, Lord God Almighty, true and just are your judgments." - Rev. 19:1-2a After this I heard what sounded like the roar of a great multitude in heaven shouting: "Hallelujah!
+Salvation and glory and power belong to our God, for true and just are his judgments. - Ps.
+96:12b-13 Then all the trees of the forest will sing for joy; they will sing before the LORD, for he comes, he comes to judge the earth.
+He will judge the world in righteousness and the peoples in his truth.

-Also, we'll be judged according to his own word.
+Then, we will be judged according to his own word.